NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Campaign Effects/Sap Life.md

 Just as some undead hunger for life, you feel the urge to draw vitality from the living.
 Attempt an unarmed Strike against a foe.
-If you hit, you inflict 4d6 void damage and restore 10 Hit Points to yourself.
+If you hit, you inflict 4d6 void damage and restore 10 healing Hit Points to yourself.

 *Source: Pathfinder #198: No Breath to Cry*
 *OGL*